microsoft/Git-Credential-Manager-for-Mac-and-Linux/templates/Install.md

 # Installation Instructions
-This document explains how to obtain the Git Credential Manager for Mac and Linux (GCM) and how to configure Git to use the GCM as its credential helper.
+This document explains how to obtain the Git Credential Manager for Mac and Linux (${project.shortname}) and how to configure Git to use the ${project.shortname} as its credential helper.

 ## System Requirements